zjwegert/GridapTopOpt.jl/docs/src/reference/embedded.md

+# Embedded

 !!! warning
     This page is still under construction!
 Please refer to the tutorial for a discussion of functionality.

-# Level-set evolution and reinitalisation
+## Level-set evolution and reinitalisation
 ```@autodocs
 Modules = [GridapTopOpt]
 Pages = ["LevelSetEvolution/UnfittedEvolution/UnfittedEvolution.jl",